DCASE2024-Task7-Sound-Scene-Synthesis/fadtk/README.md

 You can listen to audio samples of per-song FAD outliers on the online demo here: https://fadtk.hydev.org/

+# 2024
+We added some extra descriptions and codes upon the official fadtk repository. <br/>
+You can search for "2024" to see the added sections in README. <br/>
+We sincerely thank to the authors for sharing the official code. <br/>

 ## 0x00.
 Features

 * Easily and efficiently compute audio embeddings with various models.